AliNisarAhmed/my-notes/dotnet-C#/C#.md

 References to methods, basically.

+- it is a type/object that represents references to methods with a particular parameter list and return type and then calls the method in a program for execution when it is needed.

+- A delegate will call only a method which agrees with its signature and return type.
+A method can be a static method associated with a class or can be an instance method associated with an object, it doesn’t matter.

 In a `class`, make a `delegate` type, that create an instance of the `delegate`, and then in the class constructor, add methods to the delegate using `+=` operator.
 We can also remove methods from a `delegate` using `-=`.

 We can also add methods outside of a constructor of a specific `class`, to make the whole thing more generalized.
 For example, we can make separate `Add` or `Remove` methods to add or remove delegates.